-Before you install Windows 10 from a flash USB drive, you need to burn a Windows 10 ISO file to a USB drive.
-Here you will learn how to burn Windows 10 ISO to USB step by step.
+Before you clean install Windows 10 from a flash USB drive, or you’re recovering a broken Windows 10 system, you need to burn a Windows 10 ISO file to a USB drive to create an installation media.
+Here you will learn how to do that step by step.

 Before you get started, you need to prepare a USB drive and plug it to your computer.
-For Windows 10 32-bit editions, you will need a USB with the maximum 4GB free space.
-For Windows 10 64-bit editions, you will need a USB with the maximum 8GB free space.
-It is recommended that you use a blank USB as any content on the USB will be deleted in order to burn the ISO file.
+For Windows 10 32-bit editions, you will need a USB with the minimum 4GB free space.
+For 64-bit editions, you will need a USB with the minimum 8GB free space.
+It is also recommended that you use a blank flash drive as the content on the USB will be deleted during the process.

 1. Go to Microsoft download page and click Download tool now to download MediaCreationTool.

-2. Double-click on the downloaded file then Accept the terms.
+2. Once downloaded, open the file and click Accept the terms.

-3. Select option Create installation media for another PC.
+3. Select Create installtion media for another PC.
+Then click Next.

-The process of downloading and creating will take some time.
-When it completes, you will see the following screen.
-Then click Finish button.
+7. This will start the downloading process.
+It will take some time and when it completes, you will see the following screen.
+Then click the Finish button.

 153